Trojan2021/BeanTech/README.md

 At Make OHI/O 2023, our project is a demonstration about our goal to bring more energy and cost effective heating and cooling to homes.
 We built a mock house that contains two separate rooms (however these rooms are identical) with features to maximize our goal.
 It contains (per room):

-*   Two heating pads at the bottom
+*   Two heating pads at the bottom of each room, simulating radiant floor heating.
-*   A tubing system with fans and ice water (to simulate air conditioning)
+*   A tubing system with fans and ice water (to simulate chilled water air conditioning)
 *   An automated window system
 *   A through-wall ventilation fan
 *   A rotatory sensor to identify the wind direction